Frequently Asked Provider Questions

 Note: If a sample is collected in ProteX, processed, frozen, and then thawed, the sample may have different semen parameters than if it were simply collected fresh.

 Can ProteX be used to collect samples historically found to be oligospermic (low concentration/sperm count)?

 Yes.
 Since ProteX is the first and only collection method that protects sperm at the moment of collection, even male patients previously diagnosed as subfertile due to low count or low motility are very likely to see an improvement in their sample quality.

-ProteX may be used with any pH buffered media, commonly referred to as third generation sperm washing media.
+ProteX may be used with any pH-buffered media, commonly referred to as third generation sperm washing media.
 If your preferred media requires refrigeration, allow media to come to ambient room temperature prior to adding into ProteX.
 It is not recommended to use a yolk-based media with ProteX.

-Can ProteX be used dry?
+Can ProteX be used dry, without sperm media?

 Yes.
 Our research shows that ProteX dry is superior to the specimen cup.
 Samples collected in a dry ProteX should be processed within 3-5 hours of collection.
 For maximum sample quality and long-term viability, the preferred method is to collect in ProteX using media.

 Is incubation of the ProteX necessary prior to collection?